 One of the most popular and well known national parks in the US, Yellowstone is a must visit on any road trip through the western United States.
 What’s not to love here with herds of bison criss crossing the park, out of this world colorful hot springs and exploding geysers.
 This is a park that will never be seen in just one visit, so don’t even try.
 Plan to return to this park more than once or stay for a least a week!

 Highlights of the park include Lamar Valley for animal spotting, Mammoth Hot Springs, Old Faithful and of course the Grand Prismatic are top on all visitors lists.
+Read on for even more things to see and do in Yellowstone.

 Where to Stay